Greetings from Far Point!

 Today community service is a part of most educational programs from nursery schools to colleges.
 Far Point Animal Rescue is a popular community service site for area universities, public and home schools, 4H groups, scout troops, special needs individuals, individuals who need to to court appointed community time, local drug and alcohol rehab center, etc. Many groups from Susquehanna and Bucknell Universities come to help.
 It’s become a tradition that we are a service site every August for a group of the incoming students during their orientation who come to do projects.
 One year a university president brought his young daughter and they joined in the painting of a fence.
-Another campus wide service day is held in April.
-A group comes to Far Point to help with spring clean-up projects.
 During the school year you will usually find one college group or another coming to lend a hand on weekends.
 A couple of years ago, the Center for Civic Engagement at Susquehanna honored Far Point Animal Rescue as “Community Partner of the Year” at a special awards ceremony on campus.
 It touched our hearts that they selected Far Point.

 Individuals and groups began to come for tours and to volunteer.
 We became educators teaching people of all ages that animals feel pain and experience emotions just like they do, that horses are prey animals and get frightened by unexpected noises and quick motions.
 One small group even experimented successfully communicating with a horse by picturing in their minds what they wanted him to do!
 There’s so much for people to learn about the animals who share our planet.